History of North Macedonia: Paeonians and other tribes

-In antiquity, most of the territory that is now North Macedonia was included in the kingdom of Paeonia, which was populated by the Paeonians, a people of Thracian origins, but also parts of ancient Illyria, Ancient Macedonians populated the area in the south, living among many other tribes and Dardania, inhabited by various Illyrian peoples, and Lyncestis and Pelagonia populated by the ancient Greek Molossian tribes.
-None of these had fixed boundaries; they were sometimes subject to the Kings of Macedon, and sometimes broke away.
+In antiquity, most of the territory that is now North Macedonia was included in the kingdom of Paeonia, which was populated by the Paeonians, a people of Thracian origins.
+It also corresponds to parts of ancient Illyria and Dardania, inhabited by various Illyrian peoples.
+Most of modern Pelagonia corresponds to ancient Pelagonia and the northern part of Lyncestis, which were populated by Molossian tribes of Upper Macedonia.

-Persian rule
+Persia, Macedon and Rome

 In the late 6th century BC, the Achaemenid Persians under Darius the Great conquered the Paeonians, incorporating what is today North Macedonia within their vast territories.

-Macedon and Rome

-In 336 BC Philip II of Macedon fully annexed Upper Macedonia, including its northern part and southern Paeonia, which both now lie within North Macedonia.
-Philip's son Alexander the Great conquered most of the remainder of the region, incorporating it in his empire, with the exclusion of Dardania.
-The Romans included most of the Republic in their province of Macedonia, but the northernmost parts (Dardania) lay in Moesia; by the time of Diocletian, they had been subdivided, and the Republic was split between Macedonia Salutaris and Moesia prima.
-Little is known about the Slavs before the 5th century CE.
+Philip II of Macedon fully annexed Upper Macedonia, whose northern part now lies within North Macedonia, and he founded Heraclea Lyncestis near modern Bitola.
+After the death of the Paeonian king Agis, the kingdom of Paeonia was led by Lyppeius and it became subject to Philip II by 356 BC, and then to Alexander the Great.
+Paeonian cavalry led by Ariston of Paionia and Agrianian peltasts followed Alexander's army during his campaigns.
+Dropion was the last king of Paeonia during the Hellenistic period and Philip V annexed Bylazora in the Antigonid kingdom.